Fixing Problems With Joint Property Ownership

 - Probate — Married couples are often attracted to the probate avoidance benefits of joint tenancy.
 While joint tenancy avoids probate on the first death, it does not offer the same protection on the death of the second spouse or if the spouses die together.
 The intent of the will and/or trust may also be disregarded as title to jointly held property passes to the joint owner upon death.

 - Federal estate tax — Joint ownership with individuals other than a spouse offers no protection against federal estate taxes, and the entire amount of the joint property is generally included in the calculation of federal estate taxes.
 Generally, joint assets of married couples do not trigger federal estate taxes on the death of the first spouse based on the unlimited marital deduction, but they also do not take advantage of the deceased spouse’s unified credit.

 - Gifts and gift tax — Upon death, if the joint owner acknowledges the original owner’s wishes and shares a jointly owned account with other family members, and if those family members’ shares exceed $14,000 (in 2015), then the joint owner may be liable for gift tax.
 The Internal Revenue Service may deem the transaction as a taxable gift from the joint owner rather than an inheritance from the parent.

 In-Depth : Estate Planning Blogs.

 Contact The Estate Planning Team At Brown Borkowski & Morrow

 Before you decide to pursue joint property ownership, speak with an experienced estate planning lawyer to understand all your options.
-From our office in Farmington Hills, Michigan, our attorneys serve clients in Oakland County and the surrounding communities.
+Our attorneys serve clients throughout all communities in Michigan.